Radial positive solutions for mixed local and nonlocal supercritical Neumann problem: Introduction and main results

 \section{Introduction and main results}

-Given $s>\frac{1}{2}$, $2\leq p, q$ with $p\neq q$, we consider the following mixed local and nonlocal Neumann problem
+Given $s\in(\frac{1}{2},1)$, $2\leq p, q$ with $p\neq q$, we consider the following mixed local and nonlocal Neumann problem

 where $B_1$ is the unit ball in $\R^N,~N\geq2$.
-We study the existence of radial solutions of \eqref{e2} under the assumptions that the non-negative radial functions $a$ and $b$ are non-decreasing and non-increasing respectively.
-Here, $a$ and $b$ are two non-negative radial functions, and $\cL:=-\Delta +(-\Delta)^s$ is the so-called mixed local and nonlocal operator.
+Under mild assumptions on $a$ and $b$, we study the existence of radial solutions of \eqref{e2} without any restriction on the growths $p$ and $q$.
+Here, $a$ and $b$ are two non-negative radial functions with some monotonicity assumptions, and $\cL:=-\Delta +(-\Delta)^s$ is the so-called mixed local and nonlocal operator.
 Recall that $-\Delta$ denotes the classical Laplace operator and $(-\Delta)^s$ the standard fractional Laplacian defined for every sufficiently regular function $u: \R^N\rightarrow\R$ by

 where $c_{N,s}$ is a normalization constant and ``$P.V$'' stands for the Cauchy principle value.
 Moreover, $\nu$ is the exterior normal to $B_1$ and $\cN_s$ is the nonlocal Neumann condition introduced in \cite{dipierro2017nonlocal} defined by